Corporate Social Responsibility

-Reporting scope, limited to France in 2014 was extended to Germany in 2015.
-Reporting now covers 40% of the Group’s employee base and 36.3% of turnover.
+ESG reporting scope on financial year 2016 covers France, Germany and Italy.
+Reporting now covers 43% of the Group’s employee base and 48.4% of turnover.
 This scope will be extended each year, with the aim of gradually integrating all of the countries in which the Group is present.

-- Women occupy 40% of leadership roles in France and 15% of equivalent roles in Germany.
+Women occupy 42% of leadership roles in France, 15% of equivalent roles in Germany and 34% in Italy.
 They also represent almost a third of the members of the Group Management and Executive Committees respectively.

 In 2015, Coface was ranked 18 out of 120 companies for representation of women (SBF 120 index survey).